1 Him that is weak in the faith receive ye, but not to doubtful disputations.

 Another…eateth herbs.
 Jews will often avoid meat and eat only vegetables if they are not certain that the meat is “clean” and properly drained of blood.
 We received some traveling Jews in our home one night who refused to eat any of our meat for that reason (anciently they were also greatly concerned with pollutions of idols).

-“He that has a more liberal conscience must not look down upon the one with a stricter conscience; neither should the austere brother judge the liberal one.
-Let God judge His own, for each shall stand before the judgment seat of Christ” (Rom 14:10).
+This rule is for the learning of churches today.
+“He of more liberal conscience must not look down upon the one with a stricter conscience; neither should the austere brother judge the liberal one.
+Let God judge His own, for each one must answer for himself before the judgment seat of Christ” (Rom 14:10).
 Indeed, man’s judgment is of limited value, even in self-analysis (see 1Cor 4:3-4).
 Yes, we are called to pass judgment on matters of sin (1Cor 5:11-13), but not upon matters of personal conscience (1Cor 8:11).
-However, the Apostle does not equally value the varied beliefs of each man’s consciences here, but recognizes that each conscience is under constant development and has been influenced by diverse life circumstances.
-The Christian must allow the Word of God to illuminate his understanding in order to shape his conscience ever more wisely to the principles of Scripture (see note 1Cor 8:10).
-Correctly applied, this is an exercise in seeking the best way forward and not simply an acceptable way forward.

-The rule of acceptance laid out in this chapter is extremely important for the churches of Christ and especially within the wide ranges of conscience found in Anabaptist circles.
-Note that the examples in this chapter are not matters of sin, but of cultural mores and personal beliefs.
-There is nothing wrong with being part a culture, only let it be a worthy, wisely directed one.
-And once decided, do not be ashamed of your choice but embrace it fully, taking care to not hinder the belief/conscience of others.
-All members must cultivate an attitude of benevolence and respect, especially on matters of religious customs, styles of dress and particular applications of Bible principles in daily living.
+This rule of “receiving one another” as laid out in this chapter is extremely important and especially in the wide ranges of conscience found in Anabaptist circles.
+The examples in this chapter are not matters of sin, but of cultural mores and personal beliefs.
+To be a member of a particular culture is good, only let it be a worthy, wisely directed one.
+And once decided, do not be ashamed of culture; embrace it and take care to not hinder the beliefs and consciences of others.
+It is essential that the members of a church body cultivate an attitude of benevolence and respect one for another, especially on matters of religious customs, styles of dress and particular applications of Bible principles in daily living.

 5 One man esteemeth one day above another: another esteemeth every day alike.
 Let every man be fully persuaded in his own mind.
 6 He that regardeth the day, regardeth it unto the Lord; and he that regardeth not the day, to the Lord he doth not regard it.
 He that eateth, eateth to the Lord, for he giveth God thanks; and he that eateth not, to the Lord he eateth not, and giveth God thanks.

-Clearly, the day that some disregarded does not refer to the Christian gathering on the Lord’s day, for that had no Jewish connection.
+Clearly, the day that some disregarded was not the Christian gathering on the Lord’s day, for that had no Jewish connection.
 The Jews kept the law of the seventh day, the Sabbath; but Christians met on the eighth day, Sunday, in remembrance of Jesus’ resurrection on that day.
 No Christian could think he honors Christ by disregarding Him upon His own day!
 The Sabbath however, had no relation to Christ.
 Those Christians that kept it were doing so in honor of Christ and those who did not were still honoring Christ.
 The same is true concerning unclean meats.
-Those Christians who refrained from eating pork or camel were honoring God in their abstinence and those who ate were thanking God for His provision.
+Those who refrained from eating pork or camel were honoring God in their abstinence and those who ate were thanking God for His provision.
+Neither were better or worse in the eyes of God (1Cor 8:7-8; Heb 13:9).

 Be fully persuaded in (your) own mind.
 The implication is that you have investigated the issue thoroughly and intellectually – by the Word of God and the guidance of the Spirit – unto full satisfaction and conviction.
 Be ready always to give an answer to every man that asketh you a reason of the hope that is in you (1Pet 3:15).
 Let it be a good, persuasive answer, beyond the simple, “Because that’s what my church teaches,” or, “Because the Bible says so.”

 7 For none of us liveth to himself, and no man dieth to himself.
 8 For whether we live, we live unto the Lord; and whether we die, we die unto the Lord: whether we live therefore, or die, we are the Lord’s.
-9 For to this end Christ both died, and rose, and revived, that he might be Lord both of the dead and living.

 The recent Covid health scare is a case in point.
 The world, and many Christians, shivered with fear at the prospect of contracting a deadly virus.
 Suddenly all exercises of life were weighed and decided by the possibility of contracting Covid and perhaps dying.
 Church services were suspended, family gatherings postponed, youth functions deemed to dangerous to continue.
 Remember this: Whether we live, we live unto the Lord; and whether we die, we die unto the Lord.
 The Christian should be constantly weighing all life exercises in light of his own impending death, not living in fear of it, for beyond death, Christ is still our Lord (see Mat 22:32; 1Cor 15:20-26).